Get all the latest Airbnb data for the Croatian Islands

 Do I have to live there, or can I Airbnb a secondary home in the Croatian Islands right now?

-Owners of secondary homes and investment properties can legally operate short-term rentals with proper categorization and local registration.
+Owners of secondary homes and investment properties can legally operate short-term rentals in the Croatian Islands when the property has the right decision, categorization and guest-registration setup.

 Get fresh and reliable information about the market in the Croatian Islands